li-group/scChat/README.md

 ### Step 4: Initialize the Application
-- run python3 manage.py runserver
+- Run python3 manage.py runserver

 ### Step 5: Access the Application
 - Open your web browser and navigate to: